 Adults (for comparison) = around 225-325 grams/day, 45-65% of calories

 - While I believe there’s likely a lot of flexibility with protein intake, the set RDA shows a level that’s realistic to meet.
-I work with a lot of moms who are nervous about their little one consuming enough protein, but to meet this intake, a 1-3 year old requires about 2-3 oz of animal protein, which may be the amount they eat a one meal!
-Note: this amount may not be enough to meet iron (and other nutrients like zinc, B-vitamins, selenium) needs, so if your little one is refusing iron-rich animal protein like beef, it’s a good idea to work with your pediatrician to ensure sufficiency via blood testing.
-This is something that’s often done around the 1-year visit, but you can always request additional checks
+I work with a lot of moms who are nervous about their little one consuming enough protein.
+To meet this intake, a 1-3 year old requires about 2-3 oz of animal protein, which may be the amount they eat a one meal!
+Note: this amount may not be enough to meet iron (and other nutrients like zinc, B-vitamins, selenium) needs.
+If your little one is refusing iron-rich animal protein like beef, it’s a good idea to work with your pediatrician to ensure sufficiency via blood testing.
+This is something that’s often done around the 1-year visit, but you can always request additional checks.

 - A child’s requirement for fat is much higher than some mamas think.
 While there’s a wide variability in accepted macronutrient percentages for adults, government guidelines suggest a higher percentage of fat for infants and toddlers when compared to adults.
 This speaks to the importance of healthy fat for your little one’s growing brain and overall development.

 - The recommended carbohydrate intake (~130 grams/day) may be more than what you’re currently giving your little one.
 As long as they’re thriving and consuming nutrient-dense healthy fat and protein, that may be perfectly fine.
 My little ones thrive on a higher-fat diet and often don’t reach 130 grams of carbs a day.
 On the other hand, your little one may be reaching or exceeding this.
-As I mentioned, unless your child is navigating a medical condition, we don’t need to be too concerned about carbohydrates, especially if the diet is balanced in protein and fat and the majority of the carbohydrates are coming from whole food sources.
+As I mentioned, unless your child is navigating a medical condition, we don’t need to be too concerned about carbohydrates.
+Focus on a diet balanced in protein and fat with the majority of the carbohydrates coming from whole food sources.

 How I Balance My Kids’ Plates

-When my kids are eating meals at home, I use the three containers in their placemats to signify the three things I always offer at meals:
+When my kids are eating meals at home, I use placemats with three sections to help me remember the three components I always offer at meals:

 - Healthy protein: poultry, fish, beef, eggs, pork, deli meat/sausages (Healthier vegetarian sources include: beans, lentils, and organic soy such as tempeh, natto, tofu, and edamame)